 Getting an F1 student visa is a long process.
-This blog will help you avoid making mistakes and give step-by-step Instructions on how to fill in your I-20 form.
-The most important thing that you need to worry about when applying for a US student visa are the timelines.
-The F1 visa application process for the US takes a maximum of 60 days (which might get extended in individual circumstances).
-Thus, it is advisable to apply much in advance from the intended date of travel for a US visa.
+This blog will help you avoid making mistakes and give step-by-step instructions on filling in your I-20 form.
+The timelines are essential for you to worry about when applying for a U.S. student visa.
+The F1 visa application process for the U.S. takes 60 days (which might get extended in individual circumstances).
+Thus, it is advisable to apply much in advance from the intended travel date for a U.S. visa.
 You can track the status of your visa application online.

 - Payment of SEVIS Fee I-901

 - Documents you need to carry for your Visa interview

 U.S. Visa Application Step 1.
 Payment of SEVIS Fee I-901

 In 2004, Congress mandated that all nonimmigrant students and exchange visitors pay the I-901 SEVIS Fee, which funds the Student and Exchange Visitor Program (SEVP) and SEVIS.
 This fee is separate from visa fees and school SEVIS administration fees.

 U.S. Visa Application Step 2.
 Filling of Online DS-160 Visa application

 The DS-160, Online Nonimmigrant Visa Application form, is for temporary travel to the United States.
 Form DS-160 is submitted electronically to the Department of State website.
 Consular Officers use the information entered on the DS-160 to process the visa application and, combined with a personal interview, determine an applicant's eligibility for a nonimmigrant visa.

 Open this link to begin your DS-160 application.